Dutch-Picknick/fosdem2022-maps/CONTRIBUTING.md

 * ask be a maintainer

 Develop new maps in a feature branch, these will be pushed to testing.
-Features are be joined with main and pushed to staging.
+Features are be joined with main and pushed to staging

 /_/global/maps.0b101010.it/staging/<mapname >.json
 /_/global/maps.0b101010.it/testing/<branch name>/<map name>.json